abinashgit005/hashnode-backup/clrgq8g2r000a08jvei6o8zuq.md

 ---

-Here is a basic understanding of ansible configuration file, playbook and ...
+Here is a basic understanding of ansible configuration file, playbooks, modules and ...

 when you install, it creates a default configuration at the location :- **/etc/ansible/ansible.cfg**

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1705429294058/82110c31-3220-443d-96bf-070e6c329ae8.png align="center")